How Features of Blockchain Support Sustainability Efforts?

 These goals form a unique fusion of two global agendas, namely that of sustainable development and that of development cooperation.

-In order to monitor progress in achieving the UN objectives and sub-objectives, a set of 242 global indicators(link is external), intended to measure the 169 sub-objectives, was presented in March 2016 by UNSTAT.
+To monitor progress in achieving the UN objectives and sub-objectives, UNSTAT presented a set of 242 global indicators in March 2016 to measure the 169 sub-objectives.

-For certain indicators, significant methodological conformity already exists while, for other indicators, studies still need to take place.
+For certain indicators, significant methodological conformity already exists, while for other indicators, studies still need to take place.

 Another way that blockchain technology can support sustainability efforts is by facilitating peer-to-peer energy trading, reducing reliance on centralized power grids, and promoting renewable energy adoption.